Meteorite impacts in West Africa and Central Europe!

 Nördlingen

-Nördlingen is a beautiful historic town which dates back to the 11th century which still has a completely intact city wall surrounding it and many historic buildings.
+Nördlingen is a beautiful historic town which dates back to the 11th century, and still has a completely intact city wall and many historic buildings.

 Tower of St. Georg